Skip to Main Content

 Where a Production Services Partner Adds Real Value Beyond Logistics

-On TRIP-eligible projects, the French production services company is not a logistics vendor — it is the legal claimant of the credit.
+On TRIP-eligible projects, the French production services firm is not just a logistics vendor — it is the legal claimant of the credit.
 That changes the relationship and the value it brings to the producer's table.

-- Acts as the registered French production company that files the TRIP application with the CNC
+• Acts as the registered French production firm that files the TRIP application with the CNC

-- Maintains the audit-ready documentation package the CNC requires for final certification
+• Keeps the audit-ready records package the CNC needs for final certification

-- Coordinates with the producer's cashflow lender to assign the certificate and unlock financing during the shoot
+• Coordinates with the producer's cashflow lender to assign the certificate and unlock funding during the shoot

 Pre-Production: Structuring the Spend

 The most valuable work happens before the shoot.
-The fixer reviews the budget line by line with the producer's accountant, flags items that will not qualify under TRIP rules, recommends restructuring where it is worth doing, and confirms the cultural points position before the dossier is filed.
-This is also when we coordinate with location and crew teams so that contracts are signed under the correct entity, in the correct jurisdiction, with the correct currency.
-To apply for incentives, the producer needs this groundwork done before submission — start a conversation with our team via /contact/ as soon as the budget is taking shape.
+The fixer reviews the budget line by line with the producer's accountant, flags items that will not qualify under TRIP rules, suggests restructuring where it is worth doing, and confirms the cultural points position before the dossier is filed.
+This is also when our team lines up location and crew so contracts are signed under the correct entity, in the correct jurisdiction, with the correct currency.
+To apply for incentives, the producer needs this groundwork done before submission, so start a conversation with our team via /contact/ as soon as the budget is taking shape.

 Production: Keeping the Audit Trail Clean

-During the shoot, the fixer's accounting team operates as the production accountant for French spend, ensuring every invoice is TVA-compliant, every crew member is on French payroll where required, and every vendor settlement clears through French bank accounts.
-This day-by-day discipline is what determines whether the post-wrap audit takes six months or fifteen.
+During the shoot, the fixer's accounting team acts as the production accountant for French spend.
+They make sure each invoice is TVA-compliant, each crew member is on French payroll where needed, and each vendor settlement clears through French bank accounts.
+This day-by-day discipline is what decides whether the post-wrap audit takes six months or fifteen.

 Post-Wrap: Certification and Cashflow

-After wrap, the fixer prepares the final certification dossier, manages the CNC audit, defends the qualifying spend schedule, and — once the certificate is issued — coordinates with the producer's lender or the French tax authority to settle the credit.
-Producers who treat the fixer as the CFO of the French slice of the production typically realise materially more of the headline rate than producers who treat them as a vendor.
+After wrap, the fixer prepares the final certification dossier, runs the CNC audit, defends the qualifying spend schedule, and — once the certificate is issued — works with the producer's lender or the French tax authority to settle the credit.
+Producers who treat the fixer as the CFO of the French slice of the production mostly keep far more of the headline rate than producers who treat them as a vendor.

 ACT 08